Patternslib/Patterns/src/pat/tooltip/documentation.md

 This specifies that the preferred position of the tip is at the top left side of the tooltip (placing the tooltip itself on the right side of the link).
-Notice that the position is the first defined argument so you can use shorthand syntax directly.
+Notice that the position is the first defined property so you can use shorthand syntax directly.
 If the tooltip does not fit at that position then the left-middle position is tried, and then the the right-top or if all previous options failed the middle of the right side is tried.
 If the tooltip